-In the distribution from the example test case, your friend ranked first will receive 7 Zurumbian roubles, the third-ranked one will receive 3 Zurumbian roubles, and two other friends will receive nothing, resulting in the grand total of 10 Zurumbian roubles received by your friends.
+In the distribution from the example test case, your friend ranked first will receive 7 Zurumbian roubles, and the third-ranked one will receive 3 Zurumbian roubles, resulting in the grand total of 10 Zurumbian roubles received by your friends.
 It can be proved that in any distribution of prize money, your friends will always receive at least 10 Zurumbian roubles.